-Paris, 12 February, 2015 – Capgemini, one of the world’s foremost providers of consulting, technology and outsourcing services, today announced the launch of its new Cybersecurity Global Service Line.
-The offer brings together the Group’s established capabilities in cybersecurity including 2,500 Capgemini professionals with proven cybersecurity skills – consultants, auditors, architects, R&D specialists and ethical hackers1 – its network of five Security Operations Centers (SOCs) across the world and a broad ecosystem of technology partners.
-With plans for high double digit growth over the next twelve months, this new portfolio of leading-edge security services is designed to allow organizations to embrace digital transformation securely and leverage the power of SMACT technologies – social, mobile, analytics, cloud and internet of things (IOT) – with confidence.
+Paris – Capgemini, one of the world’s foremost providers of consulting, technology and outsourcing services, today announced the launch of its new Cybersecurity Global Service Line.
+The offer brings together the Group’s established capabilities in cybersecurity including 2,500 Capgemini professionals with proven cybersecurity skills – consultants, auditors, architects, R&D specialists and ethical hackers1– its network of five Security Operations Centres (SOCs) across the world and a broad ecosystem of technology partners.
+With plans for high double digit growth over the next twelve months, this new portfolio of leading-edge security services is designed to allow organisations to embrace digital transformation securely and leverage the power of SMACT technologies – social, mobile, analytics, cloud and internet of things (IOT) – with confidence.

 The rapid evolution of cybercrime has made security a top concern for business leaders around the world.
-Between 2013 and 2014, there was a 120 per cent increase in the number of cyber-attacks globally2 , while the estimated cost of cybercrime to the average organization increased 10 per cent to US$7.6m per year3.
-With hackers now having a significantly better understanding of the systems they are targeting, their increased precision represents a serious threat to organizations with potential financial, reputational and safety implications.
+Between 2013 and 2014, there was a 120 per cent increase in the number of cyber-attacks globally2, while the estimated cost of cybercrime to the average organisation increased 10 per cent to US$7.6m per year.3 With hackers now having a significantly better understanding of the systems they are targeting, their increased precision represents a serious threat to organisations with potential financial, reputational and safety implications.

-Capgemini’s new Cybersecurity Global Service Line addresses the security concerns for IT systems, OT systems4 , as well as IoT products and systems.
-A recent study of vendors providing IoT technology conducted by Capgemini Consulting, highlighted that organizations need to be better prepared to address IoT security and privacy threats, with only 33 per cent believing their IoT products are ‘highly resilient’ against future cybersecurity threats, and 70 per cent agreeing that ‘security concerns influence customer purchasing decisions for IoT devices’5.
+Capgemini’s new Cybersecurity Global Service Line addresses the security concerns for IT systems, OT systems4, as well as IoT products and systems.
+A recent study of vendors providing IoT technology conducted by Capgemini Consulting, highlighted that organisations need to be better prepared to address IoT security and privacy threats, with only 33 per cent believing their IoT products are ‘highly resilient’ against future cybersecurity threats, and 70 per cent agreeing that ‘security concerns influence customer purchasing decisions for IoT devices’5.

 Security consulting & audit services: conducting security assessments, defining cybersecurity roadmaps, providing operational security consulting and security audits such as penetration testing and forensics: